February 5, 2025 Breaking News, Latest News, and Videos

 And yet, millions of people call L.A. home, which means millions of people find a way to make it work.
 While a six-figure income makes a big difference, not everyone earns that kind of money.
 For the rest, it comes down to saving money and reducing the cost of living as much as possible.

 The good news is that almost anyone can utilize these methods to afford to live in L.A.
-The following are six suggestions worth considering:
+Also, if you’re planning a move to Los Angeles, using a moving cost calculator can help you budget effectively.

 Buy in bulk